-This section describes the procedure for configuring Communication Manager to work with XO Communications SIP Trunking.
+This section describes the procedure for configuring Communication Manager to work with the Fusion Connect SIP Trunking service.
 A SIP trunk is established between Communication Manager and Session Manager for use by signaling traffic to and from the service provider.
-It is assumed that the general installation of Communication Manager, the Avaya G450 Media Gateway and the Avaya Aura® Media Server has been previously completed and is not discussed here.
+It is assumed that the general installation of Communication Manager and the Avaya G450 Media Gateway has been previously completed and is not discussed here.